Facilities Use Policy

 - The request should be made a minimum of three weeks prior to the event or prior to the expected start date for publicity for the event, whichever comes first.

 - The three-week period can be altered due to extenuating circumstances; poor planning is not considered an extenuating circumstance.
-The University Events Director and the Venue Coordinator will have decision-making authority in these circumstances to enforce or to alter the three-week period.
-In case of a tie, University Events Director will settle all ties.
+The director of public relations and University events and the venue coordinator will have decision-making authority in these circumstances to enforce or to alter the three-week period.
+In case of a tie, the director of public relations and University events will settle all ties.

-- An Event Coordinator must have an approved request prior to starting any publicity or advertising.
-All publicity and advertising (printed materials especially) must be approved by the Office of Public Relations.
+- An event coordinator must have an approved request prior to starting any publicity or advertising.
+All publicity and advertising (printed materials especially) must be approved by the Office of Public Relations and University Events.

 - Incidental meetings that were not formally scheduled will always be bumped by formally scheduled events and scheduled classes.